-- Burn calories with fun and games, remember that cats love the interaction with you, rather than simply relying on playing with toys on their own.
-It is recommended you give them toys that encourage their natural behaviour (e.g: toys to chase and to pounce on).
+- Burn calories with fun and games; remember that cats love interaction with you rather than simply relying on playing with toys on their own.
+It is recommended you give them toys that encourage their natural behavior (e.g., toys to chase and pounce on).

 - Rotate your cat’s toys regularly.
 By doing that, you will encourage more interest in the toys and increase their novelty value.

-- Play hide and seek with your cats’ kibble.
+- Play hide and seek with your cat's kibble.
 Scatter small amounts of kibble around the house to encourage your cat's hunting instincts and get them working for their food again.
-Find our more about feeding your indoor cat here.
+Find out more about feeding your indoor cat here.

 - Encourage your cat to be active.
-This could be chasing pieces of scrunched-up paper down the hallway, using a torch to encourage swatting behaviour on the floor or by using dangly chase toys to get your cat up and about.
+This could be chasing pieces of scrunched-up paper down the hallway, using a torch to encourage swatting behavior on the floor, or using dangly chase toys to get your cat up and about.